 Students may utilize the Satisfactory/Unsatisfactory Grading Option for select courses during their undergraduate study; a number of important restrictions apply (listed below).
-Under this option, the student's grade for a course will be recorded on his or her transcript as S* (student-elected Satisfactory) or U* (student-elected Unsatisfactory).
+Under the student-elected S/U option, the student's grade for a course will be recorded on his or her transcript as S* (student-elected Satisfactory) or U* (student-elected Unsatisfactory).
 Neither grade will affect the student's GPA.

-Upon a student's request, a student-opted S* or U* grade may be changed back to a regular letter grade, which will then be counted in the cumulative average and appear on the College record.
-Such a request will be honored for a period of one calendar year after the semester in which the student earned the S* or U* or until the student graduates, whichever period is shorter.
+A student may request that an S* or U* be changed back to a regular letter grade, which will then be counted in the cumulative average and appear on the College record.
+Such a request will be honored if made within one calendar year after the semester in which the student earned the S* or U*, or before the student graduates, whichever period is shorter.
 [Policy revision effective Fall 2012.]

 The following restrictions apply to the use of the Satisfactory/Unsatisfactory Grading Option: